Exams boards have standardised centre assessment grades to produce students' final results.

 Combining centre assessment grades with this data ensures consistency of grading standards across the country.
 This is important as some schools may have been more generous than others when making their judgements.

-It also ensures we are treating this year’s cohort consistently with any other year.
+It also ensures we treated this year’s cohort consistently with any other year.

-As a result, individual grades may be adjusted upwards or downwards.
+As a result, individual grades were adjusted.
 This means that the final grade awarded to a student could be different from the one their school or college sends to us.

-For some qualifications, like Applied Generals and Functional Skills, the process might vary slightly to reflect the different structure of these qualifications – but we’ll be using the same principles to ensure it is just as fair.
+For some qualifications, like Applied Generals and Functional Skills, the process varied slightly to reflect the different structure of these qualifications – but we’ve used the same principles to ensure it is just as fair.